 Teacher-Led School Tours

 Teacher-led school tours are available for K-12 teachers who wish to bring their students on learning visits Mondays, or Wednesdays–Fridays, 11 a.m.–5 p.m.
-For docent-led visits, see School Programs.
+October through May only.
+For guided school tours, see School Programs.

 - Teacher-led school groups are welcome Mondays, or Wednesdays–Fridays, 11 a.m.–5 p.m.